The Disease

 Human TNF dependent DSS colitis

-Administration of Dextran Sodium Sulfate (DSS) in drinking water induces intestinal inflammation probably due to the disruption of the intestinal epithelial monolayer lining, allowing the entry of luminal bacteria and associated antigens into the mucosa and leading to the dissemination of proinflammatory intestinal contents into underlying tissue causing a pathology closely resembling human Ulcerative colitis.
+Administration of Dextran Sodium Sulfate (DSS) in drinking water induces intestinal inflammation probably due to the disruption of the intestinal epithelial monolayer lining, allowing the entry of luminal bacteria and associated antigens into the mucosa and leading to the dissemination of proinflammatory intestinal contents into underlying tissue causing a pathology closely resembling human Ulcerative Colitis.

 αCD40 induced colitis